The New England Journal of Medicine July 02, 2015

 Medical Student

-How do the mechanisms of action of the two immune checkpoint inhibitors used in CheckMate-067—nivolumab and ipilimumab—differ in their targeting of T-cell regulation, and why is this combination biologically synergistic?
+How do the mechanisms of action of nivolumab and ipilimumab differ, and why is their combination biologically synergistic in treating advanced melanoma?

 Key Response